51Degrees/specifications/pipeline-specification/features/pipeline-configuration.md

 - Elements/Engines may or may not have configuration options to customize the processing that they perform.
-- The configuration file definition must be as similar as possible to configuration files for other languages.
+- The configuration file definition MUST be as similar as possible to configuration files for other languages.
 - All configuration options should use the same names in the configuration file as would be used when configuring in code.